Last updated on May 14th, 2020 at 10:35 am

 It’s an early wake up call as we gather at 6:40am for the morning safari.
 It’s completely optional and a few people in the group skipped it to sleep in.

-Without a binoclinus and or zoom lens, it’s difficult to spot the wildlifes – and we saw monkeys and hornbills but quite far.
+Without a binoculars and or zoom lens, it’s difficult to spot the wildlifes – and we saw monkeys and hornbills but quite far.
 However, the sunrise was spectacular and worth the early wake up call.
 Overall, it took under an hour with Kiki trying to call for more monkeys.

 Breakfast and free time